Analytic inference with two-way clustering: Introduction

 Several papers also consider resampling-based inference, and here we just mention a few of them. \cite{ddg2021} show the validity of the so-called pigeonhole bootstrap, and a multiplier bootstrap, for ``non-degenerate'' DGPs, for which the estimator under consideration converges at a slow rate. \cite{mackinnon2021wild} show the validity of a certain wild bootstrap method in some Gaussian regimes. \cite{menzel2021bootstrap} develop other wild bootstrap schemes and show that one of them is pointwise valid both in Gaussian and non-Gaussian regimes, while another one controls size over a large set of DGPs but is possibly conservative \citep[see also][for an extension to panel data]{juodis2021}.
 Our paper complements Menzel's by showing that to some extent, adaptivity is also possible with analytic inference in this set-up.
 Our approach also has the advantage of being computationally very cheap and not requiring any tuning parameter.

-\paragraph{Organization of the paper.} Section \ref{sec:set_up} first discusses the set-up and presents our inference method.
-Section \ref{sec:main_results} presents our assumptions and gives our pointwise and uniform results, for both univariate and multivariate tests.
-Section \ref{sec:GMM} checks the two high-level conditions we impose on the estimator in the GMM case.
+\paragraph{Organization of the paper.} Section \ref{sec:scalar_expecs} introduces the setup and the tests on univariate expectations we propose, and presents our pointwise and uniform results for these tests.
+Section \ref{sec:GMM} extends our approach to the GMM case.
 Section \ref{sec:monte_carlo_simulations} analyses differences between our method and others, in particular $\widehat{V}_u$, in simulations.
 Section \ref{sec:conclusion} concludes.
-The appendix gathers some extensions and most of the proofs.
-The remaining proofs and supporting lemmas can be found in the supplementary material.
+The appendix gathers some extensions, such as equality tests for multivariate expectations, and most of the proofs.
+The remaining proofs and supporting lemmas can be found in the Online Appendix.